Helllust/henlo-world/README.md

 # henlo-world
-just interesting repository
+just interesting repository!!!!!
 Hey,
-This is FYBSc Computer Scienceq.
+This is FYBSc Computer Science.
-Practical on git hub
+Practical on git hub,
 See you soon .